andersRuge/rails_copilot_instructions/.github/instructions/rails8.instructions.md

 - Use meaningful queue names based on purpose
 - Set appropriate retry behavior for each job
 - Use perform_later for background processing

+## Accessing user and authetication
+- Checking whether a user is logged in from a controller is done by authenticated?
+- Accessing the current user is done by Current.user